Naga0848/Docker-roboshop/README.md

     docker run -d --name redis --network roboshop redis:7 indicates that redis is running on roboshop network with the name redis

+### User

+#### As this is the nodejs application(microservice) the explanation is same like catalogue, so we are just mentioning the commands rather than explaining   the complete dockefile

+#### Commands to execute the docker image

+    docker build -t user:v1 .

+    docker run -d --name user --network roboshop user:v1

+    docker ps

+    docker exec -it user:v1 bash

+    curl localhost:8080/health

+    exit

+    this shows app:OK and mongo:true >>>> which confirms that user is running fine